Debt and money advice

-- Consumer direct - this government website provides practical consumer advice including money, credit and buying advice.
+- Citizen's advice consumer helpline - provides practical consumer advice including money, credit and buying advice.

 - Re-assess your incomings and outgoings.
 This does not just have to include mortgages, loans and credit cards, cutting down on things such as utility bills can also make a considerable difference.